Austral storm petrel: Breeding

-Storm petrels nest colonially, for the most part on islands, although a few species breed on the mainland, particularly Antarctica.
+Storm petrels nest colonially, for the most part on islands, although a few species breed on larger landmasses, particularly Antarctica.
 Nesting sites are attended at night to avoid predators.
 Storm petrels display high levels of philopatry, returning to their natal colonies to breed.
-In one instance, a band-rumped storm petrel was caught as an adult 2 m from its natal burrow.
+In one instance, a band-rumped storm petrel was caught as an adult 2 m from its natal burrow, where it was hatched.

 Storm petrels nest either in burrows dug into soil or sand, or in small crevices in rocks and scree.
-Competition for nesting sites is intense in colonies where storm petrels compete with other burrowing petrels, with shearwaters having been recorded killing storm petrels to occupy their burrows.
-Colonies can be extremely large and dense; 840,000 pairs of white-faced storm petrel nest on South East Island in the Chatham Islands in densities between 1.18 and 0.47 burrows/m^{2}.
+Colonies can be extremely large and dense; 840,000 pairs of white-faced storm petrel nest on South East Island in the Chatham Islands in densities between 1.18 and 0.47 burrows per 1 m2.
+Competition for nesting sites is intense in colonies where storm petrels compete with other burrowing petrels, with shearwaters having been recorded to kill storm petrels to usurp their burrows.

 Storm petrels are monogamous and form long-term pair bonds that last a number of years.
-As with the other Procellariiformes, a single egg is laid by a pair in a breeding season; if the egg fails, then usually no attempt is made to lay again (although it happens rarely).
+As with the other Procellariiformes, a single relatively large egg is laid by a pair in a breeding season; if the egg fails, then usually no attempt is made to lay again (although a replacement may rarely be laid).
 Both sexes incubate in shifts of up to six days.
 The egg hatches after 40 or 50 days; the young is brooded continuously for another 7 days or so before being left alone in the nest during the day and fed by regurgitation at night.
 Meals fed to the chick weigh around 10–20% of the parent's body weight, and consist of both prey items and stomach oil.
-Stomach oil is an energy-rich (its calorific value is around 9.6 kcal/g) oil created by partly digested prey in a part of the fore gut known as the proventriculus.
-By partly converting prey items into stomach oil, storm petrels can maximise the amount of energy chicks receive during feeding, an advantage for small seabirds that can only make a single visit to the chick during a 24-hour period (at night).
+Stomach oil is energy-rich (its calorific value is around 9.6 kcal/g), created from partially digested prey in the proventriculus, a part of the foregut.
+By partly converting prey items into stomach oil, storm petrels can maximise the amount of energy chicks receive during feeding, an advantage for small seabird species that can only make a single visit to the chick during a 24-hour period (at night).

+The time taken to hatch and raise the young is long for the bird's size, but is typical of seabirds, which in general are K-selected, living much longer, delaying breeding for longer, and investing more effort into fewer young.
 The average age at which chicks fledge depends on the species, taking between 50 and 70 days.
-The time taken to hatch and raise the young is long for the bird's size, but is typical of seabirds, which in general are K-selected, living much longer, delaying breeding for longer, and investing more effort into fewer young.
 The young leave their burrow at about 62 days.
-They are independent almost at once and quickly disperse into the ocean.
+They are independent almost immediately and quickly disperse into the ocean.
 They return to their original colony after 2 or 3 years, but do not breed until at least 4 years old.
 Storm petrels have been recorded living as long as 30 years.